Squeezing Juice out of Over-ripe Tests

 Problem and Solution Overview

 This recipe just states how to execute a solution.
-Read our Legacy Newsletter Edition: Make Tests Independent (30 April) to understand the specific problem we are solving and the solution approach.
+Read our Legacy Newsletter blog post: Make Tests Independent to understand the specific problem we are solving and the solution approach.

 Preparation: Revert your change

 Put your change in another branch or a stash.
 You’re going to first improve the tests, then re-do the change.

 Let’s call the tests that are failing together the ripe tests.
 The ripe tests are failing together because they all execute some common code – the juice.
 You change is directly or indirectly altering the behavior of the juice.
 Identify the common code chunks.
 There might be several flavors of juice, if your change has widespread indirect impacts.

 - Do Extract Method on the juice part of each ripe test.

 - Eliminate any identical duplicate extracted methods.
 Keep any that differ even a little bit.

 - Create a new test class & make a test that executes each one of your extractions.
 Don’t bother adding assertions; just do what was there before.
 These are your juice tests.

 Pick one ripe test that uses common code to prepare for testing something else.
 For that test, perform the following steps.